yarka-guru/stupid-slack-bot/README.md

 - `SLACK_BOT_TOKEN_SECRET_NAME` with the name of the secret containing the Slack Bot API Token.
 - `OPENAI_API_KEY_SECRET_NAME` with the name of the secret containing the OpenAI API Key.
 - `STABILITY_API_KEY_SECRET_NAME` with the name of the secret containing the Stability API Key.
+- `DYNAMODB_TABLE_NAME` with the name of the DynamoDB table created.

 ### Step 5: API Endpoints